dimitri-voytan/raytrace3dpy/README.md

 T = out['y'][-1]
 lambdas = out['t']
 ```
-The initial conditions are also available under the attribute
+The initial conditions are also available under the key

 ```
 init_conds = out['init_conds']